CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/development/principles.md

 # Development Principles

-These principles must be followed by all contributors and maintainers of the MediaMTX Camera Service project.
+These principles must be followed by all contributors and maintainers of the project.
 They exist to enforce quality, traceability, and professional consistency from architecture through implementation, testing, and operations.

 ## Core Principles